Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

 1. Fix "Then wait for Ingest to complete" So that it is not time-based
 2. Fix Setup so that ICG Samples is created in setup and then deleted when tests are completed?
 3. Enable simple search in setup then delete Behat script in audio.feature
-4. Regroup (fill in coverage if Noah isn't available)

 # ISLE/DOCKER IMAGES